 First, create a Campaign (or a Group) for your landing pages by giving it a name.
-You can name your Campaign anything, however, we recommend using the same name as your AdWords Campaign to avoid confusion.
+You can name your Campaign anything, however, we recommend using the same name as your Google Ads Campaign to avoid confusion.
 You can create multiple campaigns by clicking on the "Add Campaign" button on the "My Campaigns" page.

 Add the URLs of the landing pages you wish to track to your Campaign.
 You can monitor a single landing page or add several pages to the campaign.